 Compensation can be attractive too.
-According to the Bureau of Labor Statistics, as of May 2013, the Annual Mean Wage for medical and health service administrators in Montana varied from $92,440 in Great Falls to $79,450 in Southwest Montana to $69,920 in the eastern part of the State.
-This is approximately double the average mean wage of $39,090 for all jobs in Montana.
+The annual mean salary for medical and health service administrators in Montana varied from $85,560 in Great Falls to $116,380 in Southwest Montana to $88,410 in the eastern part of the State.
+This is around double the general average annual salary for all jobs in Montana, $47,270.

 Montana’s hospitals, clinics, medical groups, nursing homes, and other types of medical facilities are seeking educated and motivated administrators and managers.
 A Healthcare Administrator’s role may include overseeing, managing, measuring and coordinating activities within a facility to ensure smooth operations, thus allowing the doctors and medical staff to focus strictly on the medical issues of the patients.

 As a healthcare administrator, you may also be responsible for keeping abreast of new laws and regulations and other external factors that could impact the operation of the facility.